Highlights

 Itinerary

-It’s a short distance from the port to our accommodation with time set aside for bike fitting here in preparation for tomorrow’s first day in the saddle.
-Evening meal taken at a restaurant / pub in Campbeltown.
+On arrival into Campbell town there will be time set aside for bike fitting in preparation for tomorrow’s first day in the saddle.
+Our evening meal will be taken at a local restaurant / pub in Campbeltown.

 Our journey begins on the beautiful peninsula of Kintyre in peaceful Campbeltown.
 Once proclaimed ‘the whisky capital of the world’ it is located on a deep bay sheltered by Davaar Island and the surrounding hills – a fitting place to start our ride.